VinitKumar01/2025-Daily-Code-Logs/README.md

 13-7-2025 || Implemented basic setup for the clothing website project also learnt some about grpc.

 14-7-2025 || Implemented basic schema and clerk webhook for clothing website project.

+15-7-2025 || Implemented the backend routes of clothing website project.